Windows NT 3.1

-Windows NT began as a rewrite of the OS/2 operating system, which Microsoft had co-developed with IBM in the 1980s.
-For several reasons, including the market success of Windows 3.0 in 1990, Microsoft decided to advance Windows rather than OS/2.
-They relinquished their OS/2 development responsibilities to IBM, and forked their work on OS/2 v3.0 into a competing operating system.
-Windows NT 3.1 sold about 300,000 copies before it was succeeded by Windows NT 3.5 in 1994.
+Windows NT began as a rewrite of the OS/2 operating system, which Microsoft had co-developed with IBM but failed to gain much traction against Unix, with vendor Sun Microsystems dominating the market for powerful desktop workstations.
+For several reasons, including the market success of Windows 3.0 in 1990, Microsoft decided to advance Windows rather than OS/2 and relinquished their OS/2 development responsibilities.
+By extending the Windows brand and beginning NT at version 3.1, like Windows 3.1 which had established brand recognition and market share, Microsoft implied that consumers should expect a familiar user experience.
+The name Windows NT ("New Technology") advertised that this was a re-engineered version of Windows.

-Windows NT 3.1 was available in two editions: Windows NT 3.1 for workstations, and Windows NT 3.1 Advanced Server for servers.
-When these premiered, their sales were limited by high system requirements, and a general lack of 32-bit applications to take advantage of the OS's data processing capabilities.
+First publicly demonstrated at Comdex 1991, NT 3.1 was released in 1993 in two editions: Workstation and Advanced Server.
+When Windows NT premiered, their sales were limited by high system requirements, and a general lack of 32-bit applications to take advantage of the OS's data processing capabilities.
+It sold about 300,000 copies before it was succeeded by Windows NT 3.5 in 1994.
 On December 31, 2000, Microsoft declared Windows NT 3.1 obsolete and stopped providing support and updates for the system.